Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 The finding: Slang helps Gen Z discuss mental health by reducing stigma barriers.

-Our observation: When comparing slang vs. standard language:
+When comparing slang vs. standard language:

 - Slang feels less clinical and therefore less stigmatizing